 Ecotourism development specialists help communities develop their tourism industries with a focus on eco-friendly features.
 These professionals may also run eco-tourism destinations.
 They will be responsible for allocating budgets, improving the capacity of local communities to handle the tourists who do come, and promote sustainable practices within the local community.
 They help develop tourism in such a way that it does not have a negative effect on the local environment and its resources.

 This particular job does not have estimated salaries posted, as it will be highly specific to the location.
 It is a good fit, however, for those who love to travel and want to build up the sustainability of exotic destinations around the globe.

 Prepare for a Career in Eco-Tourism Today

 If tourism careers focused on sustainability are appealing to you, then a tourism degree from JWU Online may be a good fit.
 The master's degree in Global Tourism and Sustainable Economic Development offers the skills needed to help communities build and develop sustainable tourism industries.
-This is a fully online degree, giving you the flexibility to study in a way that works for you.
-If you’re interested in a career in global tourism, earn your master’s degree in global tourism and sustainable economic development from JWU Online.
+If you’re interested in a career in global tourism, earn your master’s degree in global tourism and sustainable economic development from JWU.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].